mattew-giambo/Data-Management-Project/README.md

 # Green Mobility - Data Management Project
+### Course Information
+* **Institution:** Sapienza University of Rome
-### MSc in Computer Science
+* **Course:** Data Management (M.Sc. in Engineering in Computer Science & Artificial Intelligence)
+* **Academic Year:** 2025/2026
+* **Authors:** Casolino Ilaria 2079322, Giamberardini Matteo 2045678

+---

 > A dimensional data warehouse and RDBMS comparative study built to investigate whether the global rise of electric vehicles is actually reducing carbon emissions, or simply shifting them from the tailpipe to the power plant.

----

 ## Table of Contents